jxymie/info/README.md

 ⋆⸜ 🎧✮ BYI

-↳ ❝ My mood and personality change but i'll try to be friendly ¡ I hide any skins with age in their name ¡ If theres too many people around i can get overwhelmed and will ask to move (pls respect this) ¡ If my skin's eyes are closed it means im afk/offtab! whisper me if you want me to come back ¡! ❞
+↳ ❝ My mood and personality change but i'll try to be friendly ¡ I hide any skins with age in their name ¡ If theres too many people around i can get overwhelmed and will ask to move (pls respect this) ¡ If my skin's eyes are closed it means im afk/offtab! whisper me if you want me to come back ¡ I'm a satanist (tst) and is wary around catholic/christian, if you dont like this I dont mind but do some research before you call me names ¡! ❞

-⋆⸜ 🎧✮ INT

-↳ ❝ Any of my shared interests !¡ Cuddle + Hide is perfectly okay unless i specify otherwise! but if im with a friend please ask ¡! ❞

-⋆⸜ 🎧✮ DNI

-↳ ❝ Honestly just DNI if youre under 16 or youre a piece of shit, other than that i dont really care ¡! ❞

 ☽｡⋆ Thanks for reading, have a great day pookies  ‧₊˚ ☁️⋅♡𓂃 ࣪ ִֶָ☾.